dimitri-nicolo/calico/calico/getting-started/kubernetes/self-managed-public-cloud/azure.md

  }
 ```

-Or, start with this {% include open-new-window.html text='example cluster definition' url='https://github.com/Azure/aks-engine/blob/master/examples/networkpolicy/kubernetes-calico-azure.json' %} with these value already set, and customize to meet your needs.
+Or, start with the 'kubernetes-calico-azure.json' {% include open-new-window.html text='example cluster definition' url='https://github.com/Azure/aks-engine/blob/master/examples/networkpolicy/' %} with these value already set, and customize to meet your needs.

 Then, {% include open-new-window.html text='follow the ask-engine documentation to deploy your cluster' url='https://github.com/Azure/aks-engine/blob/master/docs/tutorials/quickstart.md#deploy' %}, passing your cluster definition to `aks-engine deploy` via the `-m` flag.